danielccunha/OS-Work/README.md

 Total time: 21
 ```

-In this case, we've runned a non-preemptive Priority algorithm, with minimum priority 1 and maximum priority 5.
-The values generated for priorities and time are totally random, so the result will probably be different in your machine.
+In this case, I've run a non-preemptive Priority algorithm, with minimum priority 1 and maximum priority 5.
+The values generated for priorities and time are totally random, so the result probably will be different on your machine.

 ## License
 MIT License